What should I look for when choosing appliances?

 |Kettles||Kettles are one of the most commonly used appliances in the kitchen.
 ECO kettles that only boil the amount of water required can use 20 per cent less energy than a conventional electric kettle.
 On average a UK household boils the kettle 1,500 times a year.|

 Drying clothes outdoors on a washing line or indoors on a rack costs nothing and uses no energy so it is the ideal way to dry your clothes.
-But if you need to use a tumble dryer, choose one with a good energy label rating such as a B. This will help to keep your energy bill down as much as possible.
+But if you need to use a tumble dryer, choose one with a good energy label rating such as an A++ or A+++.
+This will help to keep your energy bill down as much as possible.

-Choose one that has a sensor that tells when your clothes are dry enough, preventing your clothes from being over dried.
+Choose one that has a sensor which tells when your clothes are dry enough, preventing your clothes from being over dried.

 |Washing machines||An energy efficient machine will save you money on your electricity bill and, if you have a meter, your water bill too.|